 Man’s Search for Meaning: Young Readers Edition will be released tomorrow, April 25, available for young readers who are finding their place in the world.
-Today, on Holocaust Remembrance Day, editor Will Myers spoke with us about the idea behind the young adult adaptation of the text, how it differs from the original publication, and what new supplementary materials are in store for the book.
+Today, on Holocaust Remembrance Day, editor Will Myers spoke with our blog editor, Christian Coleman, about the idea behind the young adult adaptation of the text, how it differs from the original publication, and what new supplementary materials are in store for the book.

 Christian Coleman: Tell us about where the idea of publishing a YA edition of Frankl’s memoir came from.

 Will Myers: The idea originated with our director, Helene Atwan.
 I had worked on our gift edition of Man’s Search for Meaning, and she had the idea of doing a YA edition.
 She and I discussed what a young readers edition of the book would contain.
 Beacon had adapted a YA version of one of our Martin Luther King books, A Time to Break Silence, and the idea was: which other Beacon books would lend themselves well to a YA treatment?

 Then we discussed the idea with Franz Vesely, who is our contact with the Frankl Estate, and whom we consult on all matters pertaining to our editions of Man’s Search.
 Franz was immediately excited and supportive of the idea.